 Unfortunately, some drivers turn to alcohol, illicit drugs, prescriptions, or over-the-counter medication to help cope with the effects and stress of long days on the road.
-Intoxicated driving obviously poses a massive risk of an accident.
+Intoxicated driving in Utah obviously poses a massive risk of an accident.
 Drivers who lawfully take prescription or over-the-counter medication still have a duty to understand how side effects may affect their driving.

 - Using a cellphone

 - Reaching around the cab for an object